zaiisao/Documentation/en/Interactive Broadcast/billing_rtc.md

 Agora adds up the resolution of all the video streams a user subscribes to at the same time to determine the user's **aggregate resolution**, which categorizes video as either HD or HD+:

-- HD: The aggregate resolution is smaller than or equal to 921600 (1280 × 720).
+- HD: The aggregate resolution is less than or equal to 921600 (1280 × 720).
 - HD+: The aggregate resolution is greater than 921600 (1280 × 720).

 Suppose users A, B, C, and D are in the same channel, and A subscribes to the video of B, C, and D.

 **Example 1**

-Suppose the resolution of the videos A subscribes to are as follows:
+Suppose the resolution of the video streams A subscribes to are as follows:

 - Video from B: 640 × 360
 - Video from C: 640 × 360
 - Video from D: 640 × 360

-The aggregate resolution: (640 × 360) + (640 × 360) + (640 × 360) = 691200.
+The aggregate resolution: (640 × 360) + (640 × 360) + (640 × 360) = 691,200.

 Since 691,200 is smaller than 921,600, the aggregate resolution of A falls into the category of HD, and is charged $3.99/1,000 minutes.

 **Example 2**

-Suppose the resolution of the videos A subscribes to change during the session:
+Suppose the resolution of the video streams A subscribes to change during the session:

 - Video from B: 640 × 360
 - Video from C: